comsechq/sql-prune/README.md

 #### TODO:

 - Cutomisable pruning rules:
+    - Handle recovering to an S3 bucket as well as a local path
     - Load the rules from an XML configuration file
     - Generate an XSD that describes the XML syntax for pruning rules
     - The pruning rules in the configuration file are applied one after the other